[MARMAM] SEEKING RESEARCH ASSISTANTS FOR THE CETACEAN RESEARCH UNIT, WESTERN AUSTRALIA

 behaviour or a related field.

-2. Previous field experience with wildlife (behavioural field data
+2. Previous field experience with wildlife (field data collection,

 genuine interest in wildlife science.